fatso12/PullPal/README.md

 # AI-Powered Pull Request Reviewer 🚀

 This Python script leverages the power of OpenAI 🧠 and Azure DevOps ⚙️ to automate the review process for pull requests.
-By analyzing code changes and providing actionable feedback, it helps maintain code quality and accelerate development.
+By analyzing code changes and providing actionable feedback using OpenAI, it helps maintain clean code quality and accelerate development by providing code review comments.

 ## Features: